 We base our monitoring on two pillars: gathering information from already existing sources and from exclusive interviews.

-The project has already resulted in two major publications.
-A pilot edition featuring five European countries was published in the book “On Media Monitoring”, edited by Josef Trappel and Werner A. Meier (Peter Lang, 2011).
+Besides a pilot edition featuring five European countries (book “On Media Monitoring”, edited by Josef Trappel and Werner A. Meier (Peter Lang, 2011)), the project has already resulted in two major publications: